Sunday, 29 November 2009

 Enjoy the rest of your weekend!

-Marry Me, Marrimekko
+Marry Me, Marimekko

 I found these funky tea towels whilst browsing the Always Mod site.
 Designed by Sanna Annukka for Marimekko, they are certainly an improvement on my current teatowels, that's for sure.